tomzx/blog.tomrochette.com-content/agi/papers/douglas-lenat-eurisko-a-program-that-learns-new-heuristics-and-domain-concepts/article.md

 * Selecting a task is done as follows
 	* The top task's reasons are evaluated carefully, and its rating is updated
 	* If, after reevaluation, the top task's rating falls below that of task number 2, we merge it back into the agenda, and repeat this step
-	* Some task will stay at the top of the agenda and elected for execution
+	* Some task will stay at the top of the agenda and be elected for execution

 ### Executing a task: dynamically assembling a rule interpreter
 * The first activity is to locate a set of potentially relevant heuristic rules, rules whose execution may (help to) satisfy the chosen task